Best Colleges in International Economics Program

-This page introduces the top colleges in International Economics program.
-Harvard University is ranked first in International Economics program ranking and Princeton University is placed in second.
+This page introduces the best International Economics colleges.
+Harvard University ranks first in International Economics program ranking and Princeton University is placed in second.

 International Economics Best Schools

-Next table shows the academic information and key facts of the best International Economics colleges including acceptance rate, graduation rates, student population, and students to faculty ratio.
+The following table shows and compares the academic information and key facts of the best International Economics colleges.
+The acceptance rate, SAT score, population, and the students to faculty ratio are for the academic year 2022-2023.
+The graduation rate is based on the academic year 2021-2022.

 1Harvard University